meteor/meteor/content/writing-packages.md

 ```bash
 meteor create --package my-package
 ```
+> It is required that your `my-package` name take the form of `username:my-package`, where `username` is your Meteor Developer username, if you plan to publish your package to Atmosphere.

 If you run this inside an app, it will place the newly generated package in that app's `packages/` directory.
 Outside an app, it will just create a standalone package directory.
 The command also generates some boilerplate files for you: